Skip to main content

 What is a local connection?

-A local connection means that you have links to the council area because you:
+A local connection means you have links to a council area because you:

 • live or have lived in the area recently